Maple vs Walnut Cutting Board 2026: Which is Better? [30-Day Test]?

 Quick answer: Buy maple if you cook daily and want durability for less money.
 Buy walnut if you want a showpiece that hides knife marks and looks luxury.
 Both are 100% food-safe.

-Walnut vs Maple Cutting Board: Quick Comparison Table
+Maple vs Walnut Cutting Board: Quick Comparison Table

 Maple Cutting Boards: Pros and Cons